briandenicola/aad-cross-tenant-user-sync/README.md

 ![Dapr](./assets/design.png)

 ## Known Code Limitations
-* I am not handling subscription renewals.
-Subscription authorizations lasts for upt to 3 days and must be renewed.
 * I am not handling general user updates.
 I am treating all user updates as creation events since this is for demostration purposes only.
-* I am not handling actual deletion of a user in the parent domain.
-I am pushing the even to Service Bus and then loging the event in the Parent AAD tenanat.
+* I am not actually deleting the user in the parent domain.
+I am pushing the deletion event to Service Bus and then loging the event in the Parent AAD tenanat.
 That is left as an exercise.

 # Infrastructure Setup